naninovel/docs/docs/guide/background-music.md

 Use [`@bgm`](/api/#bgm) command followed by the clip name to control the music playback in naninovel scripts:

 ```
-; Fades-in a music track with the name `Sanctuary` over default fade duration and plays it in a loop
+; Starts playing a music track with the name `Sanctuary` in a loop
 @bgm Sanctuary

-; Same as above, but fade-in duration is 10 seconds and plays only once
+; Same as above, but fades-in the volume over 10 seconds and plays only once
-@bgm Sanctuary time:10 loop:false
+@bgm Sanctuary fade:10 loop:false

 ; Changes volume of all the played music tracks to 50% over 2.5 seconds and makes them play in a loop
 @bgm volume:0.5 loop:true time:2.5